Red Riding Hood 2

 "Notes" section and expanded "Menu"

-This project took a lot longer than I expected with lots of late nights but have achieved what I set out to do and even more.
-It definitely takes much longer to code up and make a data visualisation interactive than a flat design due to all the time spent fixing elements that break each time I added or edited some code.
-And also having to test and code up various breakpoints, testing and editing for different screen sizes and browsers, many of which I haven't covered as I only tested on the devices and browsers I had to hand.
+This project took a lot longer than I expected with lots of late nights, but I have achieved what I set out to do and even more.
+It definitely takes much longer to code up and make a data visualisation (best viewed on a Chrome or Firefox browser on a non-touch device, medium sized screen) interactive than a flat design due to all the time spent fixing elements that break each time I added or edited some code.
+Having to test and code up various breakpoints, testing and editing for different screen sizes and browsers, many of which I hadn't yet covered as I only tested on the devices and browsers I had to hand also extended the project duration

 Of course as with all projects there is so much more I could do, lots of different directions I could have taken, many improvements I still want to make... but overall I have learnt so much from this project and need to finish it to move on.
 I will take new learnings and any unfinished ideas to my next project.